Rahat-Khan-Pathan/Hackerrank-Custom-Checker-Code/README.md

 ### Step 3: Convert all macros or typedef definitions

 To convert macros or typedef definitions, you can use regular expressions to identify and replace them.
-For example, if you want to convert macros like `#define`:
+For example, if you want to convert macros like `#define` or `typedef`:

 - Use regular expressions to identify macro or typedef definitions in the source code.
 - Replace them with their expanded forms or desired types if necessary.